-leniency recipient may only be held liable for 'actual damages sustained . . . attributable to the commerce done by the applicant in the goods or services affected by the violation', as opposed to the treble damages remedy normally imposed under Section 4 of the Clayton Act.
+The Antitrust Criminal Penalty Enhancement and Reform Act of 2004 (ACPERA) provides a measure of protection on the civil side for successful leniency applicants.
+Under ACPERA, so long as a leniency recipient provides 'satisfactory cooperation' to the civil plaintiff, the leniency recipient may only be held liable for 'actual damages sustained . . . attributable to the commerce done by the applicant in the goods or services affected by the violation', as opposed to the treble damages remedy normally imposed under Section 4 of the Clayton Act.
 Joint and several liability is also unavailable to the plaintiff.
-It is important to note that after an extension of its duration in 2010, ACPERA is set to expire in 2020.
-No further extension has been agreed to by Congress, despite the Antitrust Division's efforts to hold public roundtables to discuss its renewal.
+It is important to note that after an extension of its duration in 2010, ACPERA was set to expire on 22 June 2020.
+On 25 June 2020, however, the US House of Representatives and Senate passed H.R.
+7036 and S. 3377 that permanently authorised ACPERA and repealed ACPERA's sunset provision.
+ACPERA was incorporated into H.R.
+8337, which subsequently became law on 1 October 2020.